-The standard for wildland fire training and qualifications within Colorado is the NWCG 310-1.
+The standard for wildland fire training and qualifications within Colorado is the NWCG 310-1 Wildland fire Qualification System Guide.
 State employees engaged in firefighting activities will meet the current NWCG qualification standards.

 Signatories to this plan may not obligate nor encumber the finances of the other without express written permission.